mhchan163/ip/README.md

-# Duke project template
+# Duke User Guide

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Dukeis a desktop app for people to manage their tasks, optimized for use via Command Line Interface (CLI).

-## Setting up in Intellij
+## Quick Start : Setting up in Intellij

 Prerequisites: JDK 11, update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
-1. Set up the correct JDK version, as follows:
-   1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
-   1. If JDK 11 is listed in the drop down, select it.
-If it is not, click `New...` and select the directory where you installed JDK 11
-   1. Click `OK`
-1. Import the project into Intellij as follows:
-   1. Click `Open or Import`.
-   1. Select the project directory, and click `OK`
-   1. If there are any further prompts, accept the defaults.
+1. Install Java 11 on your computer.
+2. Download the latest version of Duke,jar and open it with java -jar Duke.jar.
+3. If you want to use existing data, create a “data” directory and copy the data file to it, name the data file as “data.txt.
-1. After the importing is complete, locate the `src/main/java/Duke.java` file, right-click it, and choose `Run Duke.main()`.
-If the setup is correct, you should see something like the below:
+4. If the setup was done correctly, you should see something like the logo below:
    ```
    Hello from
     ____        _